rackerlabs/rackspace-how-to/content/cloud-servers/myrackspace-multi-factor-authentication.md

     -   Click **Verify** next to the  **Mobile Passcode** option to continue setting up a mobile passcode device.
     -   Click **Add** next to the **SMS** option to add a new SMS device.
-    -   Click **Delete** next to the **SMS** option to delete your SMS device.
+    -   Click **Delete** next to the **SMS** option to delete an SMS device.
     -   Click **Generate Bypass Codes** to generate from one to ten bypass codes to use in place of your device.

 ### Troubleshoot multi-factor authentication problems

-Following are a few common problems that you might encounter when setting up multi-factor authentication and some basic troubleshooting steps that can help you overcome them.
+This section describes a few common problems that you might encounter when you set up multi-factor authentication and some basic troubleshooting steps that can help you overcome them.

 #### Invalid phone number

 When trying to register a mobile device, you might receive an error indicating an invalid phone number.
-Confirm that a valid 10-digit phone number has been entered correctly with no extra characters or spaces.
+Confirm that you have entered a valid 10-digit phone number correctly with no extra characters or spaces.

 #### Verify device - Invalid PIN

 When attempting to verify your mobile device, you might receive an error that the PIN entered is incorrect.
-Confirm that the correct 4-digit PIN received via SMS text message has been entered correctly.
+Confirm that you have entered the correct 4-digit PIN received via SMS text message.

 #### MyRackspace account locked

-After six failed attempts to the [MyRackspace portal](https://myrackspace.com) the account is locked.
-Failures could result from an invalid username or password or from an invalid multi-factor authentication code.
+After six failed attempts to the [MyRackspace portal](https://myrackspace.com), the account is locked.
+Failures can result from an invalid username or password or from an invalid multi-factor authentication code.

 A user with administrator privileges is required to unlock the account.
 See